socialtables/most-prs-merged/README.md

 ## Description

-This is a simple Node.js-based CLI tool that reports the # of Github Pull Requests merged by each member of a specified organization
+This is a simple Node.js-based CLI tool that reports the # of Github Pull Requests merged by a specified user or multiple users within an organization

 ## Instructions

 * Clone down the repository
+* Switch to specified Node version in `.nvmrc` -- `nvm use`
 * Install all the dependencies -- `npm install`
 * Install the binary on your system -- `npm link`
 * Make sure specified environment variables are defined in `.env` file!